-Tucked within the Hudson Valley about 90 miles north of New York City, Kingston is in the midst of boom times, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and government funding on city improvement projects being funneled in by the millions.
+Tucked within the Hudson Valley about 90 miles north of New York City, Kingston is one of Upstate New York's most up-and-coming cities, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and trendy new eateries opening up all the time.
 It’s an exciting wave of revitalization, fueled by the contagious enthusiasm of locals and built upon the diverse architectural bones of nearly four centuries of settlement that reveals a pocket of fascinating history for every shiny new hot spot du jour.

 Boutique Hop in Uptown Kingston

 Uptown Kingston (aka the Stockade District) presents a stroll-worthy span of eclectic mom-and-pop shops, eateries, tattoo parlors, bars, yoga studios and historic sites galore.